Mon - Fri (9:00am - 5:00pm)

 When Is The Ideal Time To Consult A Long Term Care Or Elder Law Planning Attorney?
 Is It Ever Too Premature Or Too Late?

 Proactivity is key when it comes to elder care planning.
-Ideally, it's best to start strategizing in one's mid to late 50s, early 60s, or even earlier, before serious health or cognitive issues emerge.
-Though early planning is optimal, it's rarely "too late".
+Ideally, it is best to start strategizing in one’s mid to late 50s, early 60s, or even earlier, before serious health or cognitive issues emerge.
+Though early planning is optimal, it is rarely “too late”.
 Even with a family member in a nursing home, we can offer advice on asset protection, Medicaid eligibility, and elder rights advocacy.

 How And When Should One Apply For Medicaid?